BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

    For further information on plugins, check :ref:`plugins-label`.

 Now we know the host (node ID) and port (5000 in this case) where our Brayns backend is running.
-We will need both to connect throught the python client.
+We will need both to connect through the Python client.